 Electric motors low speed operations around the anchorage or in and out of dock is much improved over the diesel.
 There is no lugging the diesel and moving the transmission in and out of gear – there is no gear.
 Advantage electric

-The electric has a small power storage capacity as there is limited space and weight capacity for batteries on board.
-The Diesel has significant power storage in the form of liquid fuel.
-I often describe the power storage of a typical sailboat battery pack as having a 2 gallon fuel tank.
+The electric has a lesser energy storage capacity as there is limited space and weight capacity for batteries on board.
+The Diesel has significantly more energy storage in the form of liquid fuel.
+The battery pack of a typical sailboat can be described as having a 2 gallon fuel tank.
 Advantage diesel

-Electric propulsion allows the use of low power slow propeller rotation that can improve your pointing and reduce hull drag.
+Electric propulsion allows the use of low power slow propeller rotation to improve your pointing ability and keep the boat moving in light air.
 This is not motor sailing as done with a diesel engine, but rather sailing with motor assist at very low speed propeller rotation.
 Advantage electric

 What does that mean to the sailor?
-If you are a sailor who runs the diesel system at high throttle and push the boat at hull speed, than you need to stay with diesel.
-If you are a sailor who use the auxiliary as little as possible, normally not exceeding 70% of hull speed, wait for favorable tides, currents, and wind for passage making, than electric is an option.
+If you are a sailor who runs the diesel engine at high throttle and for long periods, you need to stay with diesel.
+If you are a sailor who considers the auxiliary a “necessary evil” and uses it for shorter intervals, electric is an option.

 For day sailing the advantages of slow speed operations in close shore racing is an advantage to electric.
 In the environment of close in off shore racing the ability to reduce weight with high tech LiFePO4 batteries and light weight motor is a significant weight reduction over diesel.